mksavic/mksavic.github.io/index.md

 <img class="profile-picture" src="mksavic.jpg">

-I am a second-year graduate student working towards my Master's in Computer Science (with thesis) at NYU's [Tandon School of Engineering](https://engineering.nyu.edu/).
-I currently am exploring the feasibility and efficiency of taint-driven firmware fuzzing.
-I am also working on a cache side-channel attack project.
-I am advised by [Brendan Dolan-Gavitt](http://moyix.net/).
-I'm also currently working for [Sandia National Laboratories](https://www.sandia.gov/), and am a [Critical Skills Master's Program](https://www.sandia.gov/careers/special_programs/critical_skills_program.html) fellow.
+I do R&D S&E, Cybersecurity (Research & Development, Science & Engineering) at Sandia National Laboratories in Livermore, California.
+I graduated with my Bachelor of Science in Computer Science and Women's Studies from the University of Michigan in 2018.
+I graduated with my Master of Science in Computer Science from New York University in 2020.
+I completed a Master's thesis which was advised by [Brendan Dolan-Gavitt](http://moyix.net/).

+I have a variety of interests and hobbies outside the world of technology.
+Currently my greatest enjoyment is my involvement in the [EDM](edm.md) community.
+Aside from that, I love nature, hiking, gardening, meditation, and my cat Linux.
+Feel free to reach me on any of my [socials](contact.md)!

 ## Publications